djmtype/twenty-something/src/content/page/guide.md

 In addition, I had started writing Astro components for *Twenty-Something* with the intent of using them for `mdx` files because `md` is a bit limited beyond long-form written content.
 Wordpress "shortcodes" are essentially components with different braces, right?
 Therefore, the concept wouldn't seem too far-fetched for Wordpress authors to grasp, especially when assigning them to *Front Matter* snippets.
 In conjunction with live preview, the author would also receive instant visual feedback.
 For now, that idea sits on the simmer.

-For developer tooling, I plan on adding Open Props v2 which brings its [concept of color palettes](https://opv2-beta.netlify.app/color/) and [simple utility classes](https://unpkg.com/browse/open-props@2.0.0-beta.5/css/packs/utilities/).
-Plus, somehow incorporating Tailwind CSS v4 would be a must-have for peeps who prefer it.
-However, both of these intances are still in their respected early stages, so let's not get ahead of ourselves, right?

 ---

 ## More About the Theme